moj-analytical-services/moj-dlt-workshop/README.md

     | dlt.transformer(name="read_jsonl")(_read_jsonl),
 ```

-Let us stick that all together to define a resource that just read our local json files into memory using the `filesystem` and `_read_json` functions from above:
+Let us stick that all together to define a resource that just read our local json files into memory using the `filesystem` and `_read_json` functions from above.
+Create a `main.py` file and enter the following:

 ```python
 from filesystem import filesystem